Rakshada1811/Image-Caption-Generator-Deep-Learning/README.md

 # Image Caption Generator using Deep Learning

-This repository contains a deep learning–based **Image Caption Generator** that automatically generates meaningful textual descriptions for images.
-The project combines techniques from **computer vision** and **natural language processing** to understand image content and express it in natural language.
+This repository contains a deep learning–based Image Caption Generator that automatically generates meaningful textual descriptions for images.
+The project combines techniques from computer vision and natural language processing to understand image content and express it in natural language.

-The project was developed as a **Major Project under the Evoastra AI/ML Internship Program**.
+The project was developed as a Major Project under the Evoastra AI/ML Internship Program.

 ---